aldolat/posts-in-sidebar/readme.txt

 = 2.1 =

 * NEW: Added the shortcode.
+* NEW: Added "Any" to posts status.
-* Fixed post comments function.
+* FIX: Fixed post comments function.
+* Reorganized the widget sections.
 * Changed some files names.

 = 2.0.4 =